sourcenetwork/defradb/docs/website/references/cli/defradb_client_acp_relationship_add.md

 Add new relationship

 To share a document (or grant a more restricted access) with another actor, we must add a relationship between the actor and the document.
-Inorder to make the relationship we require all of the following:
+In order to make the relationship we require all of the following:
 1) Target DocID: The docID of the document we want to make a relationship for.
 2) Collection Name: The name of the collection that has the Target DocID.
 3) Relation Name: The type of relation (name must be defined within the linked policy on collection).